Thive-N/Nihilox/README.md

 - [x] tokenizer class
 - [ ] add parse error messages
 - [ ] make some things private its getting annoying
+- [ ] make tokens row and col numbers start at the start of the token

 ---